Dtronix/NexNet/src/NexNet.Asp/README.md

-This package adds the Quic transport protocol to NexNet.
+This package adds the WebSocket and custom HttpSocket negotiation transport protocol to NexNet and allows for integration into ASP.NET servers.

 NexNet is a .NET real-time asynchronous networking library, providing developers with the capability to seamlessly incorporate server and client bidirectional event-driven functionality into their applications.
 This framework streamlines the transmission of data bidirectionally between server-side code and connected clients with resilient communication channels.